Dickinson-COMP-491-492/website/docs/05-hfossTools.md

 ### Homework

-- Reading and Preparation next class discussion.
+- Reading and Preparation for next class discussion.
 Details are on the page for the next meeting (Individual)
 - [H/FOSS Project Review II](04-projectReview.md) This is your
-  second project *review*, which is more detailed than the *explorations* done previously.
+  second project *review* (not required if pursuing Honors), repeat the process for your first project review with a second H/FOSS project.
 (Individual)